1. Home/

 • Regular communication of project progress and benefits

-• Establishment of change champions in the business units
+• Establishment of change champions within business units

 • Addressing concerns and resistance through open dialogue